PASE project updates

 Going into their PASE project, the operations manager of Woodbridge Smokehouse, BJ Plummer, had a simple question: Even if there is consumer interest, how do you sell a premium product to an international market like China?

 On behalf of the seafood export industry, Woodbridge Smokehouse attended trade show events in China, made contacts with industry consumers in Hong Kong and evaluated the demand of smoked fish in these markets.
-These efforts benefited the seafood industry as they were able to learn about their export market and the process involved behind exportation and share their findings with the Seafood Industry.
-Thanks to the project, Australian niche seafood may be on shelves in Hong Kong sooner than you think.
+These efforts benefited the seafood industry as they were able to learn about their export market, the export process and share their findings with the Seafood Industry.

-Food safety and quality is essential to thrive in an international market but current shellfish testing is time consuming and costly.
-SARDI have the solution to improve the way Australian shellfish exports are tested for bio-toxins.
+Food safety and quality is essential to thrive in an international market but the testing mechanisms for certain biotoxins in shellfish are time consuming and costly.
+SARDI proposed a solution to improve the way Australian shellfish exports are tested for bio-toxins.

 Exporting can be a hard area to navigate for a small business without experience in international markets.
-To help, Dairy Australia has been working on a strategy to teach Australian dairy businesses what’s involved in becoming a small exporter.
-Having this knowledge will help producers decide if exporting is a viable option for them.
-This should increase the businesses chance of success on their first exports.
+To help, Dairy Australia taught Australian dairy businesses what is involved in becoming a small exporter.
+Dairy Australia held workshops across the country to assist dairy producers become ‘Trade Ready’.
+Having this knowledge helped producers decide if exporting was a viable option and reduced barriers for them to participate in the export market.